 The 2013 HELCOM Ministerial Meeting declared commitment to introduce farm-level nutrient bookkeeping to all BSR countries, and to develop the necessary manure standards and common guidelines for their use by the end of 2018.
 This action was initiated in HELCOM group on Sustainable Agricultural Practices (Agri) with Finland leading the task.
 A joint project was needed to determine the manure standards, to assess their impact compared to current practices and to facilitate planning actions towards their implementation on farms and in policymaking in the BSR.

 MANURE STANDARDS was built on these targets.
-In this project, policymakers, authorities, advisors, farmers and researchers cooperate to create, pilot and implement jointly developed, accepted and equal tools to determine manure quantity and quality, i.e. manure standards, into farming practices and into policy instruments.
-In a unified opinion, these tools will be based on scientific methodologies.
+In this project, policymakers, authorities, advisors, farmers and researchers cooperated to create, pilot and implement jointly developed, accepted and equal tools to determine manure quantity and quality, i.e. manure standards, into farming practices and into policy instruments.

 - development of joint guidelines and tools for determining manure quantity and quality,